Immediate access to our expert clinical teams

 What happens during a gastroscopy?

-Your consultant will insert a flexible telescope (endoscope) into the back of your throat and down into your stomach until you're comfortable.
+Your endoscopist will insert a long flexible telescope (endoscope) into your nose or mouth.
 The endoscope then travels down into your small intestine (duodenum).
-Your doctor will examine the images captured by the endoscope and shown on the screen for signs of inflammation or ulcers.
+Your endoscopist will examine the images captured by the endoscope and shown on the screen for signs of inflammation or ulcers.
 If a biopsy is needed, they can perform this at the same time.
-They'll also use the endoscope to take photos that will aid their diagnosis
+They'll also use the endoscope to take photos that will aid their diagnosis.

 How do I prepare for gastroscopy?

 Our Patient Care Team will make sure you know how to prepare for your individual appointment.
-In general, though, gastroscopy requires an empty stomach to give your endoscopist a clear view, and to ensure we can take the images we need.
-Youll be asked not to eat or drink anything for six hours before your test - although you may usually take small sips of water up to two hours before, if you need to.
+A gastroscopy requires an empty stomach to give your endoscopist a clear view, and to ensure we can take the images we need.
+You’ll be asked not to eat or drink anything for six hours before your test - although you can usually take small sips of water up to two hours before, if you need to.

 How much will private gastroscopy cost?